niko17x/todo/NOTES.md

 - [check] Fix urgentFlag when editing task on modal.
 - [check] Completed tasks are crossed off and lower opacity.
 - [check] Freeze background when any modal is present.
+- [check] Allow user to store tasks in different categories (work, personal, finance, ect...).

 ### Thoughts:
+Here is my firestore data:
+- collection: todo
+  - document: userId
+    - sub collections:
+      - all
+      - completed
+      - today
+      - urgent
+      - groceries
+      - coding

+I need to be able to retrieve "groceries" and "coding" from this sub collection and put that data into a react state array.
+Is this possible?